melezhik/Sparrow6/documentation/taskchecks.md

 OK
 ```

-This scenario effectively implements linux style pipeline, where the first step extracts all the numbers and the second sums them up.
+This scenario effectively implements Linux style pipeline, where the first step extracts all the numbers and the second sums them up.

 Sources could be effectively combined with `replace` and `remove-line` functions effectively causing reload of data from changed files, consider this example with a failure in the end, proving that the second line has already been deleted: